Decision layers on Hokusai

 Prompt strategies are tribal knowledge.
 Engineers swap notes; nobody measures.

-A shared model for which prompt strategy fits which task, owned by the engineers who improve it.
+A shared model for which prompt strategy fits which task, owned by the engineers who improve it, once that layer ships.

 Propose this layer